adafruit/Adafruit_Learning_System_Guides/Flora_Brakelight_Backpack/README.md

 This code example requires the Adafruit LSM303 library which can be downloaded from https://github.com/adafruit/Adafruit_LSM303DLHC

 This code example also requires the Adafruit WS2801 library which can be downloaded from https://github.com/adafruit/Adafruit-WS2801-Library

+This code was moved from https://github.com/adafruit/Flora-Brakelight-Backpack which has been archived.

+If you are looking to make changes/additions, please use the GitHub Issues and Pull Request mechanisms.